grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
 ---

-A k6 test has four distinct stages, which always run in the same order:
+A k6 test has four distinct stages.
+A script always runs through these stages in the same order.

-1. Code in the `init` context prepares the script.
-In this preparation, `init` code
+1. Code in the `init` context prepares the script: loading files, importing modules, and defining functions.
-- Imports modules
-- Loads files from the local filesystem
-- initializes all VUs, configuring their `options`
-- defines the functions for `default` (VU), `setup`, and `teardown` stages.

-2. The `setup` code runs, preprocessing data and setting up the test environment (optional).
+2. (Optional) The `setup` code runs,  setting up the test environment (optional) and generating data.
-3. VU code runs, as defined in the `default` functions.
-This code can run multiple times, for however much or as long as the `options` define.
+3. VU code runs in the `default()` function, running for however long and as many times as the `options` define.
-4. The `teardown` code runs, postprocessing data and closing the test environment (optional).
+4. (Optional) The `teardown` code runs, postprocessing data and closing the test environment.

+This order&mdash;set up, test, then tear down&mdash;follows the structure of many testing frameworks.

+The extra separation of `init` and VU code gives k6 better performance, higher result accuracy, and more script portability.

 <CodeGroup labels={["The four life cycle stages"]} lineNumbers={[true]}>